Ayokunle89/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 7. Using the export and equality sign to create a global variable BEST with the value School
 8. a script that prints the result of the addition of 128 with the value stored in the environment variable TRUEKNOWLEDGE
 9. Using the echo $ command to divide Variables.
+10. Using the echo $ command to exponent two variables.